 Social Wellbeing Agency (SWA)

-The Social Wellbeing Agency is a small government agency that works across the social system, looking at issues that New Zealanders face which do not fit neatly into the work of a single agency.
+The Social Wellbeing Agency is a Departmental Agency hosted by Te Kawa Mataaho.
+The agency works across the social system, looking at issues that New Zealanders face which do not fit neatly into the work of a single agency.

 Improving social wellbeing enables people, whānau and communities to live the lives they aspire to, including both material conditions and quality of life.